ThaiNguyen-wakumo/Newbie/Blocks-Procs-Lambdas/Summarization.md

 ### Yield Keyword

-* It's a keyword that allows you to call a given block

-When you use the yield keyword, the code inside block will run *
+_It's a keyword that allows you to call a given block When you use the +YIELD+ keyword, the code inside block will run_

 ```
 def print